 trinity Plugin

 Connect, deploy, operate, and sync agents on the Trinity platform.
-Six skills covering the complete lifecycle - from first connection to running remote loops and provisioning new instances.
+Seven skills covering the complete lifecycle — from a guided first journey through connection, deployment, remote loops, and instance provisioning.

 Build Autonomous Loops for Your AI Agents